kali-mx/BlogContent/LLMNR_POISONING.md

 ## LET'S TALK REMEDIATION

-### Here is the current guidance on patchin this security flaw:
+### Here is the current guidance on patching this security flaw:

 > #### Enable and Require SMB Signing on all devices
 >	- Pro: Stops the attack